PUBIC LICE (CRABS)

 Telling your sexual partner/s

-It is important that you tell your sexual partner/s if you have pubic lice so that they can also be treated.
+It is important that you tell your sexual partner/s if you have pubic lice so that they can also be treated as necessary.